SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 1.17.0-rc.1 =
+= 1.17.0 =

-(2019/01/22) Added a call to the new SucomPlugin get_plugins() method when available.
+(2019/01/23) Updated the minimum WPSSO Core supported version to v4.0.0 (2018/05/02).
+Added a call to the new SucomPlugin get_plugins() method when available.

-= 1.16.0 =

-(2019/01/15) Fixed an incorrect method call when saving an error message for invalid URLs.
-Optimized the check for a non-functioning WP cron schedule.